 You can change virtually anything and see a potential difference, but here’s a short list of ideas for your variables:

-Think of your content-based conversion strategy as a constant, revolving experiment.
+Think of your content marketing strategy based as a constant, revolving experiment.
 The more ways you tinker with it, the more you’ll learn, and the better performance rate you’ll eventually earn.